On the model theory of the Farey graph: The theory of the Farey graph

 \section{The theory of the Farey graph}

-We will work with the following combinatorial definition of the Farey graph that is indicated in \cite{office_hours} and \cite{KURKOFKA2021223}.
+The Farey graph is a planar graph that can be defined in a number of different ways.
+We will use the following combinatorial definition of the Farey graph, see e.g. \cite{office_hours} and \cite{KURKOFKA2021223}.

-\begin{definition} The Farey graph $F_1$ of level $1$ is a single black edge contained in two triangles whose other two sides are formed by blue edges.
-Inductively, the Farey graph $F_{n+1}$ of level $n + 1$ is the edge-coloured graph that is obtained from $F_n$ by adding a new vertex $v_e$ for every blue edge $e$ of $F_{n}$, joining $v_e$ precisely to the end vertices of $e$ by two blue edges, and colouring all the edges of $F_n \subseteq F_{n+1}$ black.
+\begin{definition} The Farey graph $F_1=F_1(e_0)$ of level $1$ consists of two triangles sharing the edge $e_0$.
+Inductively, the Farey graph $F_{n+1}(e_0)$ of level $n + 1$ is the graph obtained from $F_n$ by adding a new vertex $v_e$ for every boundary edge $e$ of $F_{n}$, with new edges joining $v_e$ precisely to the vertices of $e$.